Dundee: Culture

-Dundee made a bid to be named the 2017 UK City of Culture, and on 19 June 2013 was named as one of the four short-listed cities alongside Hull, Leicester and Swansea Bay.
+Dundee made a bid to be named the 2017 UK City of Culture and on 19 June 2013 was named as one of the four shortlisted cities alongside Hull, Leicester and Swansea Bay.
 Ultimately, Dundee's bid was unsuccessful, with Hull winning the contest.
 Dundee came in fifth place in a newspaper survey regarding numbers of cultural venues in the United Kingdom, ahead of other Scottish cities.

-In August 2021, Dundee made a joint bid with Perth and Kinross, Angus and Fife for the UK City of Culture again in 2025 under the title of 'Tay Cities'.
+In August 2021 Dundee made a joint bid with Perth and Kinross, Angus and Fife for the UK City of Culture again in 2025 under the title of 'Tay Cities'.

-Dundee also went to bid to become the European Capital of Culture in 2023 but due to the United Kingdom voting to leave the European Union in June 2016, Dundee's bid, along with those of other British cities submitting bids, was discontinued by the European Commission.
+Dundee also intended to bid to become the European Capital of Culture in 2023 but owing to the United Kingdom voting to leave the European Union in June 2016 Dundee's bid, along with those of other British cities submitting bids, was discontinued by the European Commission.